marcusnolan/restruction/README.md

 <a href="https://github.com/marcusnolan/restruction"><img src="./static/images/readme/github-logo.png" width="25px"/> : Restruction Github Repository</a>

 ## About
-The Restuction app was developed to try and create a database where professionals from the construction industry can either advertise or find items
+The Restruction app was developed to try and create a database where professionals from the construction industry can either advertise or find items
 (materials or objects), that are still very usable but are going to be destroyed or removed form a building due to refurbishment or demolition.
 This effort is to try and combat the 40% that the construction industry claims of the worlds total carbon production every year. <br>
 <br>
-A lot of this carbon produced is from materials and objects that are being produced for new buildings even though there are perfectly got alternatives available. anot only does the production of these items produce carbon but the packaging and shipping can often produce even more carbon than the product itself.
+A lot of this carbon produced is from materials and objects that are being produced for new buildings even though there are perfectly got alternatives available.
+Not only does the production of these items produce carbon but the packaging and shipping can often produce even more carbon than the product itself.
 If Restruction can help just one item from unnecessarily being destroyed, it is a victory!

 ## Table of Contents